Program chairs Ben Lorica and Roger Chen open the first day of keynotes.

 Probabilistic programming for augmented intelligence

-Vikash Mansinghka (MIT), Richard Tibbetts (MIT)
+Vikash Mansinghka (MIT), Richard Tibbetts (Tableau)

 The next generation of AI systems will provide assisted intuition and judgment for everyday people trying to collaboratively solve hard problems.
 Vikash Mansinghka and Richard Tibbetts explore how AI will be used on problems like malnutrition, public health, education, and governance—complex, ambiguous areas of human knowledge where data is sparse and there are no rules.